badBounty/standaloneClient/README.md

 # standaloneClient
 ## About
 The program follows the following diagram.
-Explanation on how each part function is present on standaloneClient pdf file.
+Explanation on how each part functions is present on standaloneClient pdf file.

 ![StandaloneClient diagram](Standalone_client_1.png?raw=true "Standalone Client Diagram")